-Prior to the Closing, Gores issued 6,900,000 Public Warrants and 4,450,000 Private Warrants.
-Each whole warrant entitles the holder to purchase one share of the Company's Class A common stock at a price of \$11.50 per share, subject to adjustments.
+Prior to the Gores Closing, Gores issued 6,900,000 Public Warrants and 4,450,000 Private Warrants pursuant to the warrant agreement between Gores and Continental Stock Transfer & Trust Company (the "Warrant Agreement").
+Each whole warrant entitles the holder to purchase one share of the Company's Class A common stock at a price (the "Warrants Price") of \$11.50 per share, subject to adjustments.
 The Warrants became exercisable on December 15, 2021 and will expire on July 22, 2026, which is five years after the Closing.
 On January 14, 2022, the Public Warrants ceased trading on the Nasdaq Global Market.
-The Public Warrants were either exercised or redeemed during the three months ended March 31, 2022 and no Public Warrants remained outstanding thereafter.
-A total of 1.7 million Private Warrants remained outstanding as of March 31, 2024 and December 31, 2023.
-No Private Warrants have been exercised during the three months ended March 31, 2024.
+The Public Warrants were either exercised or redeemed as of January 14, 2022 and no Public Warrants remained outstanding thereafter.
+A total of 1.7 million Private Warrants remained outstanding as of June 30, 2024 and December 31, 2023.
+No Private Warrants have been exercised during the three and six months ended June 30, 2024.